 - (i) Form a bridle on second container, then chain snatch blocks to pod tiedown fittings A9 and D9.
 Adjust chains to insure that container is winched down the centerline of the pod.
 Place plywood pieces beneath blocks to protect floor.
 Reposition parking shoring to ground-level for use as rolling shoring. - (j) Load second container as prescribed for first container.
-Stop winching when container is on ramp, then reposition ground-level rolling shoring for use as parking shoring. - (k) Winch container to its tiedown location and apply fore-and-aft restraints.
+Stop winching when container is on ramp, then reposition ground-level rolling shoring for use as parking shoring. - (k) Winch container to its tiedown location and apply fore and aft restraints.
 Remove towing cable and snatch blocks.
-(The bridle may remain attached to the container for use in unloading.)

-- (1) Tiedown the containers (on the conveyors and shoring) in accordance with figure 4-10 and table 4-4.
-If container tiedown provisions are too large for direct attachment to the snap hook on tiedown device, use clevis assembly to make the attachment. - (m) Reposition materials required during unloading, then tie them down as directed by the pilot in command. - (3) Unloading.
+The bridle may remain attached to the container for use in unloading. - (l) Tiedown the containers (on the conveyors and shoring) in accordance with figure 4-10 and table 4-4.
+If container tiedown provisions are too large for direct attachment to the snap hook on tiedown device, use clevis assembly to make the attachment. - (m) Reposition materials required during unloading, then tie down as directed by the helicopter commander. - (3) Unloading.
 Unloading procedures are essentially the reverse of loading procedures.
-The towing cable must be used as a safety restraint when containers are manhandled from the pod.
-Also, care must be exercised when container passes over ramp hinge.
+Use towing cable as a safety restraint when containers are manhandled from the pod.
+Care must be exercised when container passes over ramp hinge.